christophehenry/django-template-transpiler/README.md

 situation, you can't afford to perform an HTTP request each time you want to add a new subform on your page.

-This is Django Template Transpiler comes into light, by allowing you to use your previous Django template as a single source of truth for both the front and the back.
+This is where Django Template Transpiler comes into light, by allowing you to use your previous Django template as a single source of truth for both the front and the back.
 Very basically Django Template Transpiler parses a Django template and converts it into a JS render function to use on the front to update small parts of the UI.